 In 2001, Farkhad came to the United States to study at Interlochen Arts Academy and then completed his Bachelor of Music degree at the Oberlin Conservatory.
 He received his Master’s degree in orchestral conducting from Yale University.

 Mr. Khudyev is the winner of the 3rd prize at the 8th International Sir Georg Solti Conducting Competition in Germany, the Solti Foundation US 2018 Career Assistance Award, the Best Interpretation Prize at the 1st International Taipei Conducting Competition in Taiwan, the 1st Prize at the Yale Chamber Music Society Competition and the Gold Medal and Grand Prize at the 2007 National Fischoff Chamber Music Competition in the US.
-Mr. Khudyev has performed around the United States, Europe and Asia at world-class venues and festivals including the Kennedy Center in Washington D.C., Emilia Romagna Festival in Italy, DR Koncerthuset in Denmark, the Alte Oper Frankfurt Großer Saal and the Mecklenburg-Vorpommern Festpiele in Germany.
+Mr. Khudyev has performed around the United States, Europe and Asia at world-class venues and festivals including the Kennedy Center in Washington D.C., Emilia Romagna Festival in Italy, DR Koncerthuset in Denmark, Zhongshan Hall in Taiwan, Shaanxi Performing Center in China, the Alte Oper Frankfurt Großer Saal and the Mecklenburg-Vorpommern Festpiele in Germany.

 Graduate Teaching Assistants

 Yoona is a well-rounded musician with a diverse musical background.
-She graduated with honors from Pusan Arts High School as a violin performance major and was a member of the orchestra.
-She received her Bachelor’s Degree in Musicology at Seoul National University (South Korea) where she graduated summa cum laude and received the chancellor’s award.
+She graduated with honors from Pusan Arts High School as a violin performance major.
+She received her Bachelor’s Degree in Musicology at Seoul National University in South Korea where she graduated summa cum laude and received the chancellor’s award.
 In 2014, she matriculated at the University of Southern California and earned a Master’s degree in Choral Music at the Thornton School of Music.
 In 2018, she earned a second Master’s Degree in Orchestral Conducting at Baylor University where she was the graduate conductor, manager and head librarian of the Baylor Symphony Orchestra.